DaramolaD/DaramolaD/README.md

 - 👋 Hi, I’m Daramola Daniel
 - 👀 I’m interested in Reactjs, Nextjs, React Native projects
-- 🌱 I’m currently working on PayRoll, and DataVantage
+- 🌱 I’m currently working on SynFlow, and DataVantage
 - 💞️ I’m open to collaborating on saas, website development or other interesting tech projects in general.
 - 📫 How to reach me, here is my email: dandaramola.d@gmail.com